 2. Smaller meals, more often

-Skipping meals—especially breakfast—can disrupt this rhythm and push your body into a cycle of energy crashes and cravings.
-Keep healthy options on hand so you’re not scrambling when hunger hits.
+Skipping meals—especially breakfast—can push your body into a cycle of energy spikes, crashes and cravings.
+Keep healthy snacks around to eat as-and-when you need.

 3. Slow down your eating